axvr/axvr.io/projects/ascribe/comparison/index.md

 - Ascribe extensions are significantly simpler and easier to write than EditorConfig extensions.
-- File encoding rules partially work (there are issues with old Git versions and alternative Git implementations).
 - Some options are enforced at the VCS level.
 - Keeps all information on project files in a centralised location, many other tools use the `.gitattributes` file to get information (for example